Skip to main content

 “Rajkumari Jasobai Chauhan”

-Ajabde turned to the centre noticing that her husband was dancing and smiling with a princess which was now the topic of discussion of the room.
+Ajabde turned to the centre, noticing that her husband was dancing and smiling with a princess who was now the topic of discussion in the room.
 This is the corridor girl….

 He looked around for Ajabde and left.

-He waited eagerly for her to come that night and he smiled as she entered with a angry face.
+He waited eagerly for her to come that night, and he smiled as she entered with an angry face.
 His smile faded seeing Kunwar Shakti behind her.

 “ Kunwarsa, he will sleep with you tonight.”